-Study introduces new process mining reporting excellence guideline
+Study introduces new process mining reporting framework

 PROMIRE provides structured reporting criteria across all stages of process mining projects, from planning and data extraction to analysis and validation